U.S. coal miners applaud Republican axing of stream protections

 The Senate, approving a resolution passed by the House of Representatives on Wednesday, overturned the Stream Protection Rule as part of a broader move by Republicans to reverse what they see as overregulation by former President Barack Obama's administration on energy development.

 The demise of the rule had been expected.
-The Congressional Review Act allows Congress, controlled by Republicans, to undo rules finalised at the end of a previous administration.
+The Congressional Review Act allows Congress, controlled by Republicans, to undo rules finalized at the end of a previous administration.

-"This is one very, very important step to get coal back on its feet and stop the haemorrhaging of jobs that we've seen," said Luke Popovich, a spokesman for the National Mining Association.
+"This is one very, very important step to get coal back on its feet and stop the hemorrhaging of jobs that we've seen," said Luke Popovich, a spokesman for the National Mining Association.

 The coal industry hopes the move is the first step toward a recovery under President Donald Trump, who has vowed to clear away regulation to support more mining.
 Coal advocates are hoping his administration will overturn a moratorium the Obama administration placed on new coal leases on federal lands, and scrap regulations on carbon dioxide emissions.